 - User Report Card – this will help you assess the Risk Score, Phish-prone Percentage, and other helpful data about your group(s).

-- Phish-prone Percentage – this will help you learn how susceptible your user groups are to phishing attacks by creating reports based on Phish-prone Percentage.
+- Phish-prone Percentage Reports – this will help you learn how susceptible your user groups are to phishing attacks by creating reports based on Phish-prone Percentage.

 - Failure Types – this will help you discover the social engineering attack vectors your users are most susceptible to.

 - Initial Phish-prone Percentage – this will help you understand how vulnerable your newest employees are to a phishing attack by analyzing the average Phish-prone Percentage of their first phishing test.